About our Rural Funders Learning Network

 1) Increase our knowledge and awareness about each other’s philanthropic strategies, innovative solutions and key issues and trends affecting rural areas;

-2) Increase our efficiency and effectiveness through coordination, sharing information and resources, leveraging investments and creating strategic partnerships; and
+2) Improve our efficiency and effectiveness through coordination, sharing information and resources, leveraging investments and creating strategic partnerships; and

-3) Improve our ability to listen and respond effectively to locally identified unmet needs and challenges.
+3) Grow our ability to listen and respond effectively to locally identified unmet needs and challenges.

 Building Bridges in Rural Colorado